Emma Coats, a freelance artist best known for her stint as a story artist at Pixar and the author of a viral list of 22 rules of storytelling.

 Google has brought on board Emma Coats, a storyboard artist who worked on Pixar’s movie “Brave,” as part of a Personality Team assembled to make Google Assistant more chatty.

-Coats writes dialog for Google Assistant and told the BBC she comes up with “fun things the Assistant can say and do, whether that’s games or things to discover.”
+Coats does chat bot dialog design for Google Assistant and told the BBC she comes up with “fun things the Assistant can say and do, whether that’s games or things to discover.”
 She remarked, “We add delight wherever we can.”

 Imgur user Dr. Claww has created a series of images featuring Pixar characters in silhouette.